 As a stay-at-home mom, having a routine is key.
 We all know what happens when the day doesn’t start off right.
-Not.
-Pretty.
+To get you on your way, try these 23 time management tips for stay-at-home moms.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.